 The share of buyers waiving inspection contingencies dropped to just 12%, down from 18% a year prior, indicating buyers are becoming more vigilant.

-By addressing visible issues proactively, sellers signal cooperativeness and transparency—qualities that enhance credibility and reduce friction.
+By addressing visible issues proactively, sellers signal cooperativeness and transparency, which builds credibility and reduces friction.

 This translates to smoother transactions, fewer last-minute negotiations, and higher likelihood of closing without price reductions.